trouch/CreawsomeMod/README.md

 If you just printed something with another profile, please power-cycle your printer once. _This is required to reset your firmware settings to defaults.
 Profiles with jerk/accel control enable add M204/M205 commands in the generated gcode which may gives unexpected result when using CreawsomeMod right after._

 ## New Machine
-Once you have installed the package mod, you can start Cura and create a new machine using the new `Creality` category so you can access the modified profiles.
-That's it.
+Once you have installed the package mod, you can start Cura and create a new machine using the new `CreawsomeMod` category so you can access the modified profiles.
+That's it !

 ![machines screen](https://github.com/trouch/CreawsomeMod/raw/master/doc/img/screen-add-machine.png)